-Note: No driver installation is required for OS X or iOS, only for Windows.
+Please Note: No driver installation is required for macOS or iOS, only for Windows.

-2.5.1 Driver Installation for Windows 7/8/10
+2.5.1 Driver Installation for Windows 10/11

-- 1. Power on Hilo with the USB cable disconnected.
+- 1. Power on Hilo 2 with the USB cable disconnected.
 The Hilo driver should be installed prior to connecting the cable. - 2.
-Download the most recent driver from the www.lynxstudio.com website and save the file to a convenient location. - 3.
-Double-click the downloaded Hilo DriverSetup vX.XX.X.exe file (where X.XX.X is the version number).
+Download the most recent driver from the Lynx Studio Technology website: Select "Hilo2: Windows 10 & 11 USB Driver", then click the "Download Windows" button to download the file and save it to a convenient location. - 3.
+Double-click on the file that was just downloaded: "Hilo_USB_V0334_W10.exe" to run the installer.